dabson2020/Projects-Portfolio/README.md

-Exploratory and Predictive Analysis with python and Machine learning
+This project portfolio contains different machine learning and Deep learning projects.
+This projects are real world with real data projects.
+It includes classification projects, advance regression project and deep learning projects.
+Each project includes extensive data exploratory analysis with visualization and reports.